Rishit-dagli/simplicits-nerfstudio/README.md

 ### on compute

 - I have tested the code on A100 - 80 GB and RTX 4090 GPUs.
-I have not tested the code on other GPUs, however, I expect the code to work on other GPUs.
+I have not tested the code on other GPUs, however, I expect the code to work on other GPUs with atleast 24 GB VRAM.
 - For just training Simplicits you should not need more than 16 GB VRAM.

+### debugging

+- If you see some jitter in the simulation, try reducing the FPS in the viewer.
+- Rendering tracks can be slow, especially for large geometries, I recommend turning this off if you are running into performance issues.
+- Very rarely when starting the viewer I get some error with Viser, however this is flaky, and is always fixed by simply rerunning the viewer command.
+I haven't been able to figure out why this happens yet.